tozd/gitlab-config/README.md

 ## Related projects

 - [GitLabForm](https://github.com/gdubicki/gitlabform) – A similar tool written in Python.
-  It supports configuring many projects and not just an individual one like gitlab-config.
+  It targets configuring many projects and not just an individual one like gitlab-config.
-  On the other hand gitlab-config tries to be just a simple translator between a configuration file and API endpoints and do that well, making sure you can safely commit your configuration file into a public git repository, if you want.
+  On the other hand gitlab-config's design is to have 1:1 mapping between configuration file and API endpoints and do that well.
+E.g., gitlab-config makes sure you can safely commit your configuration file into a public git repository, if you want (secrets are encrypted). gitlab-config is great for open source projects or any project where you want transparency about how the project is configured and to allow contributors to contribute to project configuration as well. gitlab-config allows you to version full project configuration and manage changes to it.
 - [GitLab provider for Terraform](https://registry.terraform.io/providers/gitlabhq/gitlab/latest/docs) –
   Supports configuring GitLab projects using Terraform.
   A big hammer if you just want to use it for one project.
-Moreover, it uses a custom language to define configuration.
+Moreover, it uses a custom language to define configuration. gitlab-config's configuration file directly matches GitLab API.

 ## GitHub mirror